Download the free desktop Nixie Clock v2.1 application for Windows PC here.

-The downloaded executable is an installer package that will install NixClock v2.1 on your PC.
 After the program is installed, you can run it by clicking on the shortcut created by the installer.

-While the program is running, you can control the way it looks and behaves by right clicking on the clock face, or on the icon in the system tray, to get a pop-up menu.
+While the program is running, you can control the way it looks and behaves by right clicking on the clock face,

-From the menu, your favourite settings may be selected and saved, to be automatically configured next time you run the program.
+From the menu, your favourite settings may be selected and saved, to be automatically configured next time you run the

 The date display is located below the time, and can be revealed by dragging down the lower edge of the window.